|

 Gear Checks and Safety Measures

 The first rule of sunrise hiking club is: check your gear.
-Make this your pre-hike mantra.
-I learned my lesson the hard way on a hike when I forgot my headlamp at home and had to rely on my phone’s flashlight (not ideal!).
-So, consider making a gear checklist like this:
+Seriously.
+I once forgot my headlamp and had to use my phone—never again.
+Here’s a quick checklist:

-• Map or GPS: Because getting lost in the wilderness is not on our bucket list.
+• Map or GPS: Getting lost is not part of the plan.

-• Bear Spray: Better to be safe than sorry!
+• Bear Spray: It’s better to be safe than sorry.

 Preserving Oregon’s Beauty